gimlet-io/gimlet-documentation/src/pages/docs/integrate-with-ci.md

 ## Gimlet deployment configuration

-Now it is time to configure the deployment in Gimlet.
+It is time to configure the deployment in Gimlet.

-Locate and open the forked repository on the Repositories tab, use the "Refresh repositories" button if necessary.
+Locate and open the forked repository on the "Repositories" tab, use the "Refresh repositories" button if necessary.

 To configure the deployment, click the "New deployment configuration" button.

 - Set `gimlet-sample-app` as application name
-- Set the Basics / Image / Repository field to your Github container registry URL to `ghcr.io/<<youruser>>/gimlet-sample-app`.
+- Set the Basics > Image > Repository field to your Github container registry URL to `ghcr.io/<<youruser>>/gimlet-sample-app`.
 Mind the placeholder.
-- Then set the Tag field to the image tag that you use on each git push.
+- Then set the "Tag" field to the image tag that you use on each git push.

 You may have noticed that the CI workflow uses the git commit hash to tag container images.